ganeshjawahar/torch-teacher/watson/README.md

-## The Goldilocks Principle: Reading Children's Books with Explicit Memory Representations (ICLR 2016)
+## Text Understanding with the Attention Sum Reader Network

-[Torch](http://torch.ch) implementation of the model 'MemNNs (Window Memory + Self-Supervision)' proposed in [Hill et al.](http://arxiv.org/abs/1511.02301)'s work.
+[Torch](http://torch.ch) implementation of the model 'AS Reader (Single Model)' proposed in [Kadlec et al.](https://arxiv.org/abs/1603.01547)'s work.

 ### Features

 * Train the model with the benchmarked corpus, [Children's Book Test](https://research.facebook.com/research/babi/) (CBT) out of the box.
-* Support for the selection of window composition, viz., Summation or Concatentation of the word vectors within the window
+* Easy to try out all the variants of activations functions of RNNs such as vanilla RNN, GRU and LSTM.
 * Support for tuning other hyper-parameters of the model reported in the paper.

 ### Quick Start